AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 ## Edge segmentation {#edge-segmentation}

-Edge segmentation is the ability to do segmentation on Platform instantaneously, allowing segments to quickly and efficiently be evaluated.
+Edge segmentation is the ability to evaluate segments on Platform instantaneously, enabling same page and next page personalization use cases.

-More information about edge segmentation can be found in the [edge segmentation user guide](./edge-segmentation.md)
+More information about edge segmentation can be found in the [edge segmentation UI guide](./edge-segmentation.md)

 ## Policy violations